White House to finish allocating 80 mln U.S.-made COVID-19 shots for shipment abroad | Health

 White House to finish allocating 80 mln U.S.-made COVID-19 shots for shipment abroad

-Canada said it expects to receive around 1 million Moderna Inc shots from the United States on Thursday.
+Canada said it expected to receive about one million Moderna Inc shots from the United States on Thursday.
+Later, U.S. Secretary of State Antony Blinken said on Twitter that the United States had delivered a million doses to Canada.
 The Biden administration earlier this month announced plans for how it will allocate 25 million shots and said it would allocate the remaining 55 million shots by the end of June.

 The United States has been increasing shot shipments abroad as it progresses quickly in its vaccination campaign for its own residents.
 The White House announced last week that it was purchasing 500 million Pfizer Inc shots to donate to poorer countries in 2021 and 2022.
 More than 175 million Americans have received at least one COVID-19 vaccine dose so far, and nearly 65% of U.S. adults have received one shot.
 Meanwhile, countries such as India and Brazil have continued to face severe outbreaks of COVID-19 and are still in desperate need of shots.